 Little A was really happy with both the beach and the playground.
 All parents can probably relate to our problem, how do you tell your kid that the playground is unavailable when they are able to see it from the tent?

 The camping is located a few kilometres south of Sundsvall in village of Fläsian.
 A short walk to neighbouring Bredsand meant access to a small grocery store, for any other comfort a car was necessary.

 The northern hill, Norra Berget, turned out to be much easier to access.
-Though the drive was longer, the parking was a lot more obvious and finding the attractions was even easier.
+Though the drive was long, the parking was a lot more obvious and finding the attractions was even easier.

 The view here might be one attraction in itself, but the open-air museum is what makes the drive worth it.
 The historical buildings, the animals and then, of course, the playgrounds.
 Yes, Little A really enjoyed the last part.
 For us adults, it is a beautiful area for a stroll.

 Little A fell asleep once we reached the car and we decided to let her sleep for some time.
 What do you do when your kid is asleep in the car?
 Stopping somewhere would have meant that the car would get too hot.
 So we decided to drive north to neighbouring Timrå.
 Here we made a short stop in the centre to get some tourist information, then we set off again.
 We had our eyes set on Lödgö Bruk.